The diet at the Yoga Festival was given by Yogi Bhajan, based on ancient ayurvedic recipes.

 For those with allergies and intolerances, please note:

-- we do our best to serve everybody, but please remember the kitchen needs to provide food for more than 3000 people and is not able to meet individual dietary requests
+- we do our best to serve everybody, but please remember the kitchen needs to provide food for hundred people and is not able to meet individual dietary requests.

-- for hygienic and safety reasons only the kitchen crew can enter in the kitchen area, so you cannot prepare food for yourself there
+- For hygienic and safety reasons only the kitchen crew can enter in the kitchen area, so you cannot prepare food for yourself there.The use of gas burners/ camp stoves is strictly prohibited on the camping site.

-- we don’t use gluten based ingredients (e.g., in the mung beans and rice or the gluten free Tantric Burgers), but we cannot exclude cross contamination.
+- We don’t use gluten based ingredients, but we cannot exclude cross contamination.
 Please consider this if you need to be an a very strict gluten free diet.

 - If you cannot eat spicy food, consider waiting at the children’s langar lines – they can serve you from the non-spicy children’s mung beans and rice once the children have been served.